-Toward this end, Salt Lake City will foster and maintain affordable housing during the 2018-2019 program year through the following actions:
+Toward this end, Salt Lake City will foster and maintain affordable housing during the 2019-2020 program year through the following actions:

-- Utilize CDBG funding to support owner-occupied rehabilitation for households at 80% AMI and below - Utilize CDBG and HOME funding for acquisition and rehabilitation of dilapidated and blighted housing. - Utilize ESG, HOME and HOPWA funding to create housing opportunities for individuals and households at 30% AMI and below through Tenant-Based Rental Assistance and Rapid Re-Housing. - Utilize CDBG and HOME funding for direct financial assistance to homebuyers at 80% AMI and below. - Promote the development of affordable housing with low income housing tax credits, Salt Lake City Housing Trust Fund, Olene Walker Housing Loan Fund, Salt Lake City's HOME Development fund and other funding sources. - Leverage public resources, including publically owned land, with private capital for the development of affordable housing. - Work to ameliorate and/or eliminate housing impediments for protected classes as outlined in the 2015-2019 Fair Housing Action Plan. - Work to leverage other city resources such as Redevelopment Agency funding/strategies, maximize sales tax housing funding, and other sources as they are identified with federal funding where applicable.
+- Utilize CDBG funding to support owner-occupied rehabilitation for households at 80% AMI and below. - Utilize CDBG and HOME funding for acquisition and rehabilitation of dilapidated and blighted housing. - Utilize ESG, HOME and HOPWA funding to create housing opportunities for individuals and households at 30% AMI and below through Tenant-Based Rental Assistance and Rapid Re-Housing. - Utilize CDBG and HOME funding for direct financial assistance to homebuyers at 80% AMI and below. - Promote the development of affordable housing with low income housing tax credits, Salt Lake City Housing Trust Fund, Olene Walker Housing Loan Fund, Salt Lake City's HOME Development fund and other funding sources. - Leverage public resources, including publically owned land, with private capital for the development of affordable housing. - Work to ameliorate and/or eliminate housing impediments for protected classes as outlined in the 2015-2019 Fair Housing Action Plan. - Work to leverage other city resources such as Redevelopment Agency funding/strategies, maximize sales tax housing funding, and other sources as they are identified with federal funding where applicable. - Salt Lake City has launched a new Community Land Trust that currently has six properties, with plans to increase the number of properties in the coming years.